elado/isotope/README.md

 ## The problem:

+In Ajax-based sites, there's a constant dilemma: How to get objects rendered in templates?
+In server side (and output full HTML)?
+Client side (and mess with JSON objects)?
-Ajax based site developers sometimes struggle with content rendering and role division between server and client.
+What should be the role division between server and client?

 ## Common Approaches, Pros & Cons: